blanfried/Lyric-Finder/README.md

 # User Story

 When the page is loaded you are able to view the search options for artist and song.
 When page is loaded you are able to view the interactive navbar which includes signup and login options.
-In the website you are able to search for an artist and song, the lyrics will be
+In the website you are able to search for an artist and song, the lyrics will be generated in the

 # Screenshots